 - Survey responses

 - Capture completion metrics (i.e. number of participants)

 - Measure performance of learners who completed the training

 - Use results to improve content

 Now, before I wrap up, please remember you don’t have to wait for one phase to complete before you start the next one!
 You CAN and SHOULD be working on tasks from more than one phase at the same time.

-Also, before you go, don’t forget to download the 5 Step Instructional Design Blueprint Using ADDIE to use as a cheat sheet.
+Also, before you go, don’t forget to download the Ultimate Instructional Design Starter kit to use as a cheat sheet.
 It just might help you design better trainings and help you get the results you want!

 See ya soon!